 By using the Tell Us Once service we can notify other areas of the council as well as government departments for you.
 You won’t need to send them a copy of the birth certificate in the post.

 The service is optional and we will ask you if you would like to use this service when you make your appointment.

 More information can be found on our Tell Us Once Page

 Who should register?

-If you have difficulty in speaking English, please bring someone to help you register, you can ask a friend or relative to come with you, but please remember that they cannot come on your behalf.
+If you have difficulty in speaking English please bring someone to help you register.
+You can ask a friend or relative to come with you but please remember that they cannot register on your behalf.